Houston Psychiatrist

 The relationship goes both ways.
 Just as stress can make your stomach worse, stomach discomfort can increase your anxiety.
 It’s a cycle that can spiral unless you learn how to stop it.

-Common Triggers for a Nervous Stomach
+Common Causes for a Nervous Stomach

 • Performance anxiety – public speaking, interviews, or exams

-• Financial stress – uncertainty about money or job stability
+• Financial stress – uncertainty about money

 • Big life changes – moving, starting a new job, or going through a breakup